RELabUU/Requirements-Synthesizer/README.md

 	  ```

 ## Needed resources
 Several resources are needed to use the Requirements Synthesizer.
-A copy of these resources are saved in the folder resources.
-Only the reddit vectors have to be downloaded manually, because of it's size.
-This section describes where they come from in case you want to update them.
+The resources have to be downloaded manually and stored in a resources folder.
+This section describes where they come from and where to place them
 1. [SemLink](https://verbs.colorado.edu/semlink/) is used to have a mapping of VerbNet to PropBank.
+Download 1.2.2c.zip and place the unpacked foler in the resources folder.
 The file used is `resources\1.2.2c\vn-pb\vnpbMappings`
 2. requirements.txt should contain the requirements that are used as input to analyze and synthesize requirements.
 Every line should contain a seperate User Story in Connextra template: As a [user], I want [goal], so that [reason].
 As test the User Stories of the [Recycling 101](https://warm-beach-37724.herokuapp.com/) app are used (retrieved from: Dalpiaz, Fabiano (2018), “Requirements data sets (user stories)”, Mendeley Data, v1 http://dx.doi.org/10.17632/7zbk8zsd8y.1).
 3. The latest reddit vectors models are used by [sense2vec](https://github.com/explosion/sense2vec) and are attached to every latest [release](https://github.com/explosion/sense2vec/releases).
 Download these vectors and unpack them in the resources folder.
 The folder used is `resources\reddit_vectors-1.1.0`
-4. [VerbNet](http://verbs.colorado.edu/~mpalmer/projects/verbnet/downloads.html) files are used to get the right sentence structure and are saved in `resources\new-vn`
+4. [VerbNet](http://verbs.colorado.edu/~mpalmer/projects/verbnet/downloads.html) files are used to get the right sentence structure.
+Download the files and unpack them, so that you have them saved in `resources\new-vn`